rileyhales/sfpt/README.md

 	            ---> nces_min.nc
 	            ---> nces_average.nc

-	            These are computed ?????? each day as part of the forecast?
+	            These are computed ?????? each day as part of the forecasting workflow?
 	            ---> returnperiod_2.geojson
 	            ---> returnperiod_10.geojson
 	            ---> returnperiod_20.geojson